jadcbaloto2020/hello-world/README.md

 # hello-world
+Hi Humans!

 JAD is saying hello to the world.
+I want to learn Data Science I love nachos overloaded with cheese.